Ice Marker Noises

-Your Ice Maker does make different noises while it is producing ice, this is normal.
-Below is a list of some of the noise it makes.
+Your KitchenAid Ice Maker makes different noises while it is producing ice.
+Most of these noises and sounds are normal.
+Below is a list of some of the noises to expect from the ice maker.

-- Water running from the evaporator plate to the water pan may make a splashing sound.
+- Splashing: Water running from the evaporator plate to the water pan may make a splashing sound.

-- When you first start the ice maker, you may hear water running continuously.
+- Water Running: When you first start the ice maker, you may hear water running continuously.
 The ice maker is programmed to run a rinse cycle before it begins to make ice.

 - High Pitched: If the ice maker is connected to a water supply pressure in excess of 60 psi, you may hear a loud high pitched sound during water filling associated with the flow of water through the inlet valve.
 Call a licensed, qualified plumber to determine the best method to reduce the supply water pressure (50 psi is recommended).

 - Banging: When ice falls from the ice maker into the ice bucket, you may hear a banging noise.
 This noise is usually louder when the ice bucket is empty.

 - Overflowing: During the ice making process you may hear the reservoir overflowing.
 This overflow helps to purge minerals that were removed from the water.